DistrictOfJoban/JCM-Docs/docs/dev/pids/scripted/tut/index.md

 ```

 ## v5: It's coming together
-At this point if you are developing this PIDS Preset for your own use, you should be ready to go by modifying the code to suit your need.
+At this point if you are developing this PIDS Preset for your own use, you should have learned most of the basics, and you may start to modify the code to suit your need.

 However if you are planning to publish a PIDS Preset for others to use, you have to also account for the variety of different configuration people uses.
 Most notably, each PIDS Block has it's own config, such as **Custom Messages**, **Hide Arrivals**, **Hide Platform Number** etc.